-Let's say you have your brand new course, book, or infoproduct, whether it’s from Content Sparks or something you’ve written from scratch.
+Let's say you have your brand new course, book, or infoproduct, whether it’s a done-for-you one from Content Sparks or something you’ve written from scratch.
 Aside from editing and customizing the content itself to fit your market, you now have one very important job to do.
 Write a title for your product that will catch people's attention!

 Writing a catchy title also happens to be one of the most challenging tasks for every content creator and marketer.
 Your title can mean the difference between someone not giving a second glance to your content and someone eagerly diving in to see what you have to say.